Space: 1999: Canada

-The series fared admirably on CBC Television in Canada, airing in English in a family viewing period, late Saturday afternoons before hockey broadcasts, with a mostly un-disrupted run and rerun of all 24 episodes from September 1976 through September 1977.
+The series fared admirably on CBC Television in Canada, airing in English in a family viewing period, late Saturday afternoons before hockey broadcasts, with a mostly undisrupted run and rerun of all 24 episodes from September 1976 through September 1977.
 The French version was also broadcast, in early evening on Saturdays.
 Ratings were sufficient for a full additional year's transmission of Year One in the English CBC Saturday programming slot in 1977 and 1978.
 Episodes of both Year One and Year Two were repeated regionally in Canada in English and French through the early-to-mid-1980s.
 YTV Canada broadcast both series with reportedly good ratings from 1990 to 1992, in a late Saturday afternoon airtime closely matching that of the CBC English network in the 1970s.

 The full-network English CBC airing began with the series opener, "Breakaway", on 11 September 1976, then "The Metamorph", the Year Two opener, on 18 September.
 "The Exiles", "Journey to Where", "The Taybor", and "New Adam, New Eve" followed respectively in the subsequent weeks.
 Next were "The Mark of Archanon", "Brian the Brain", "The Rules of Luton", "The AB Chrysalis", "Catacombs of the Moon", and "Seed of Destruction".
 "Seed of Destruction" aired on 27 November, and then with December there came a month of repeats.
 And after a pre-emption for New Year's Day sports, new episodes resumed airing on 8 January 1977 with "A Matter of Balance", followed by "The Beta Cloud", "One Moment of Humanity", "The Lambda Factor", "All That Glisters", and "The Seance Spectre".
 The two-part episode, "The Bringers of Wonder", was shown on 19 and 26 February.
 And then "Dorzak", "The Immunity Syndrome", "Devil's Planet", and "The Dorcons" followed in March.
 "Space Warp" would not be shown until 21 May, after many weeks of repeats.
 By 10 September 1977, except for "The Exiles", all of the second-series episodes had been repeated.
 And thereafter, a 1977–1978 run of first-series episodes began with "War Games" on 17 September.